newwwie/events-meetups/README.md

   - When: Monthly, 2nd Tues
   - Where: INNX Hub Cooperative Working Space
   - Who: Javascript enthusiasts.
 Amateur to Professional, AngularJS to NodeJS and everything else JS.
   - Format: Some beverages and short form presentations as well as industry news and jobs board.
+Post meetup drinks and food at The Edwards afterwards.

 ---
 - [Newy Startups](http://www.newystartups.com.au/)